bitcrowd/carbonite/README.md

 [![License](https://img.shields.io/hexpm/l/carbonite?style=flat)](https://www.apache.org/licenses/LICENSE-2.0)
 <!-- [![CircleCI](https://circleci.com/gh/bitcrowd/carbonite.svg?style=shield)](https://circleci.com/gh/bitcrowd/carbonite) -->

-Carbonite implements the [Change-Data-Capture](https://en.wikipedia.org/wiki/Change_data_capture) pattern on top of a PostgreSQL database and makes it available for Elixir applications.
-It uses triggers to automatically record all changes applied to a table in order to guarantee a complete audit trail of the contained data.
+Carbonite implements the [Change-Data-Capture](https://en.wikipedia.org/wiki/Change_data_capture) pattern on top of a PostgreSQL database and makes it easy to integrate into Elixir applications.
+It uses triggers to automatically record all changes applied to a database table in order to guarantee a complete audit trail of the contained data.

 It is centered around the idea that the database transaction is the natural auditing unit of data mutation.
-Any mutation on a participating table requires the user first to record the operation metadata within the same database transaction.
+Any mutation on a participating table requires the developer first to record the operation metadata within the same database transaction.
 The metadata record is associated to the table change records by a constraint.

 For instance, when a payment for a pending invoice is received, your application might create a record in the `payments` table and update the `invoices` record.
 Both of these mutations are recorded as a `Carbonite.Change` and are associated to a single `Carbonite.Transaction` which allows to correlate these mutations and provides (at least) a `type` attribute, e.g. `payment_received`.